EGjoni/DRUGS/README.md

 I feel like there's a lot more to play with and discover here, but, it's gonna need crowdsourcing.
 Personally my next step is to see (very seriously) explore the potential of DRµGS to control model hallucinations.

 Anyway -- critiques and contributions welcome.
+And I'll have a mistral implementation up soon.

-In the meantime, please enjoy using DRµGS!
+### In the meantime, please experiment with DRµGS!